 Another competitive edge is given by the fact that the device is produced in collaboration with The Hearst Corporation.
 The 122-year-old company has roots with legendary news giant William Randolph Hearst and is currently one of the largest media corporation in the United States.
 It owns newspapers such as the Houston Chronicle and San Francisco Chronicle and magazines such as Good Housekeeping, Cosmopolitan and O, The Oprah Magazine.
 If you were to pick a content partner for a device geared towards magazines and newspapers, Hearst would be a pretty good choice.
 One of the factors stunting the growth of e-readers for newspapers and magazines thus far has been limited content distribution.

 There are drawbacks to the Skiff, of course.
 Some people complain that it looks like “a last-millennium newspaper” (see the comments on this San Francisco Chronicle article) with its layout and black-and-white screen.
 “Color will be ubiquitous in the next 12 to 18 months,” however, was promised by Chief Marketing Officer Kiliaen Van Rensselaer at the CES.
 There are also those who are reluctant to relinquish the tactile experience of reading a traditional print publication.
 Still, many will probably find the similarities between the Skiff’s display and “a last-millennium newspaper” comforting in the transition from print to screen.
-Its unique metal foil construction that more accurately simulates holding a newspaper will be beneficial as well.
+Its unique metal foil construction and Surrounds Landscape Architecture will be beneficial as well.